josephjaspers/blackcat_tensors/docs/benchmarks.md

 BC time represents the performance of bc::Matrix<double>.
 The baseline time is performance of the hardcoded implementation.
-Matrices are of dimension size*size.
+Matrices are of dim size*size.

 Operation: `y = w * x + b`
 Repetitions: 100